HenryKovalevsky/Thuja/README.md

 - implement not implemented parts (see `todo` in a code);
 - make comprehensive user input handling:
-    - keyboard input (different keys, key kinds, modifiers, etc);
+    - keyboard input (different keys, key kinds?, modifiers, etc);
     - mouse input?
 - decide if to use dispatch in view and self-sufficient reactive elements or process elements state through the model;
 - add different control elements: